splendo/kaluga/DEVELOP.md

 #### Publishing via CI

-BitRise automatically publishes every branch to the Sonatype snapshot repository (`https://oss.sonatype.org/content/repositories/snapshots/`).
-This is done using a (private) BitRise project.
+Bitrise automatically publishes every branch to the Sonatype snapshot repository (`https://oss.sonatype.org/content/repositories/snapshots/`).
+This is done using a (private) Bitrise project.
 A Maven Central release can be done by manually starting the `publisMavenCentralRelease` workflow for the appropriate release branch.

 #### Releasing to Maven Central